Introduction

 As you adventure, you will suffer from the stresses of the end of the world.
 Each time you incur a point of stress, you must make a courage save.
 If you fail, you have cracked.

 When you crack, everything you do becomes hard.
-If you have cracked and have more than four points of stress, everything you do is very hard; If you have cracked with more than eight points of stress, everything you do is extremely hard.
+If you have cracked and you are burdened, everything you do is very hard; If you have cracked and you have more than eight points of stress, you are severely burdened everything you do is extremely hard.

 Stress | Difficulty | Modifier |